grobot/simple-pos-tagger/README.md

-#Function word tagger
+#Simple POS tagger
-A part of speech tagger that tags function words.
+A simple part of speech tagger.

 #Installation
-Function word tagger can be installed using npm as follows:
+The POS tagger can be installed using npm as follows:
 ```
-npm install function-word-tagger
+npm install simple-pos-tagger
 ```

 #Functionality